Oman with a Baby

-With more greenery than you can shake a stick at, Salalah and its cool clime offers much needed respite from the scorching Middle Eastern summer heat especially during the months from July to September.
+With more greenery than you can shake a stick at, Salalah and its cool clime offers much-needed respite from the scorching Middle Eastern summer heat especially during the months from July to September.

 Armed with three days worth of baby supplies, we boarded the Oman Air flight to Salalah from Dubai.
-A baby bassinette onboard provided cosy comfort and less than two hours later we touched down in the land of flourishing foliage and verdant valleys.
+A baby bassinette onboard provided cozy comfort and less than two hours later we touched down in the land of flourishing foliage and verdant valleys.

 Monsoon winds blowing in from the Indian Ocean turn the otherwise arid sand dunes of this countryside into a luxuriant tapestry of meadows and grasslands.
 We were welcomed into the coolness of the evening by our travel agent to be escorted to our hotel for dinner.

 As the sun arose on my first Omani morning, I was all set for my introductory history lesson.
-Holding the key to the past with several ancient ruins and tombs dating back to Biblical times, Salalah was a lot more than just a green spot on the Omani map.
+Holding the key to the past with several ancient ruins and tombs dating back to Biblical times, Salalah was a lot more than just a green spot on the Omani map.'

 After a hearty breakfast, I was dressed in warm clothes and settled into my baby car seat in our hired car.
 A car is an absolute necessity if one is to catch up on all that Salalah has to offer.